ChronoSheets/ChronoSheets-CSharp-Client/docs/TimesheetsApi.md

 <a name="timesheetsdeletetimesheet"></a>
 # **TimesheetsDeleteTimesheet**
-> CsApiApiResponseBoolean TimesheetsDeleteTimesheet (int? timesheetId, string xChronosheetsAuth)
+> CSApiResponseBoolean TimesheetsDeleteTimesheet (int? timesheetId, string xChronosheetsAuth)

 Delete a timesheet